-However, as an additional safeguard within the Local Plan 2029 Part 1, Natural England requested in their consultation response of 17/06/10 on the previous versions of the Core Strategy that they would like to see that adequate green infrastructure is provided with all of the new development sites in line with Accessible Natural Greenspace Standards (ANGSt) to ensure that this is readily accessible for residents close to their homes.
+In consultation on the Local Plan Part 1, Natural England requested in their consultation response of 17/06/10 on the previous versions of the Core Strategy that they would like to see that adequate green infrastructure is provided with all of the new development sites in line with Accessible Natural Greenspace Standards (ANGSt) to ensure that this is readily accessible for residents close to their homes.

-Policy CP35 - Green Infrastructure does state that "proposals for new development must be accompanied by a statement demonstrating that they have taken into account the relationship of the proposed development to existing green infrastructure and how this will be retained and enhanced.
+Policy 35 - Green Infrastructure does state that "proposals for new development must be accompanied by a statement demonstrating that they have taken into account the relationship of the proposed development to existing green infrastructure and how this will be retained and enhanced.
 Where appropriate, proposals will be required to contribute to the delivery of new green infrastructure and/or the improvement of existing assets..."

 It would be appropriate for the Council to advise on the criteria for contributing to new green infrastructure - i.e. the policy would benefit from reference to ANGSt in line with advice provided by Natural England.
 The council has produced a Green Infrastructure Audit which includes an assessment against relevant ANGst standards.
-The audit identifies a deficit which will be addressed through the forthcoming county-wide GI Strategy.
-The forthcoming GI Strategy is referred to in the proposed Core Policy 35 (Green Infrastructure) in the LPP1 consultation document.
-The supporting text to Policy CP35 does indicate that the Council is working with partners (including statutory agencies) in order to produce a Green Infrastructure Strategy and this is cross-referenced in policy CP35 itself.
+The audit identifies a deficit which will be addressed through the forthcoming county-wide GI Strategy, or other green infrastructure delivery mechanism, in the event that a county-wide GI strategy is not taken forward.
+The forthcoming GI Strategy is referred to in Policy 35 (Green Infrastructure) in the LPP1 document.
+The supporting text to Policy 35 does indicate that the Council is working with partners (including statutory agencies) in order to produce a Green Infrastructure Strategy and this is cross-referenced in policy 35 itself.